 This started because I couldn't get a permit.

-I built Permit Hawk because the best rivers in the country shouldn't require you to win a lottery or lose your mind refreshing a government website.
+I built Permit Hawk to help people get on the best rivers in the country without losing their mind refreshing a government website.

-Permit Hawk monitors the rivers you care about and sends you an alert the moment a cancellation appears.
+It monitors the rivers you care about and sends you an alert the moment a cancellation appears.
 No more obsessive checking.
 No more missed windows.
-Just a notification when a spot opens up on the river you've been dreaming about.
+Just a notification when a spot opens up on the river you've been planning around.

-We currently monitor 14 of the most sought-after permitted rivers in the West.
+We currently watch 14 of the most sought-after permitted rivers in the West.
 Every one of them is a trip worth taking.
-We scan for cancellations daily, cross-reference USGS flow data so you know what you're getting into, and send alerts fast enough that you can actually grab the permit before it's gone.
+We scan for cancellations around the clock and send alerts fast enough that you can actually grab the permit before it's gone.

 This isn't a big company.
 It's a side project built by someone who loves these rivers and got tired of the current system.
 If it helps you get on the water, that's the whole point.